Case study: How to automate marketing reporting in the restaurant business

 - predict KPIs

-From the data above, we can conclude that the CR KPI was exceeded by 43%.
+From the data above, the team can conclude that the CR KPI was exceeded by 43%.
 At the same time, the traffic volume and conversions didn’t reach the planned values.
 A high CR can indicate a good website and application UX — there are few dips, and users convert well.
 However, it’s necessary to increase the volume of traffic to ensure the required sales volume.

 The report illustrates the upper-level correspondence of planned and actual KPIs (CR, Visits, Revenue, Transactions) to the forecast values.
-For example, we can see that the plan for overall website traffic volume wasn’t met, but this is offset by higher CR in organic and direct traffic.
+For example, you can see that the plan for overall website traffic volume wasn’t met, but this is offset by higher CR in organic and direct traffic.
 Accordingly, it’s necessary to increase the CR of paid traffic (CPC type) with more dynamic optimization or an increased purchase price.
-We may also need to increase the purchase of paid traffic in principle to fulfill the general traffic plan.
+The team may also need to increase the purchase of paid traffic in principle to fulfill the general traffic plan.

 This graph illustrates the performance plan for traffic across cities.
 With information on bought volumes, it’s possible to conclude where underperformance is critical and impacts the effectiveness of all campaigns.